P6: Composable and Predictable Command Structure

 - Shell completions available via a `completions` subcommand (clap_complete in Rust; equivalents elsewhere).
 This is a

-Tier 1 meta-command — it works without config, auth, or network.
+Tier 1 meta-command: it works without config, auth, or network.

-budgets need to fail fast rather than block on a slow upstream.
+under their own time budgets need to fail fast rather than block on a slow upstream.

-- If the CLI uses a pager (`less`, `more`, `$PAGER`), it supports `--no-pager` or respects `PAGER=""`.
-Pagers block
+- *(Applies when: CLI invokes a pager for output.)* Support `--no-pager` or respect `PAGER=""`.
+Pagers block headless

-headless execution indefinitely.
+execution indefinitely.

-- When the CLI uses subcommands, agentic flags (`--output`, `--quiet`, `--no-interactive`, `--timeout`) are `global =
+- *(Applies when: CLI uses subcommands.)* Agentic flags (`--output`, `--quiet`, `--no-interactive`, `--timeout`)

 **SHOULD:**